igscl/thelaserproject/README.md

 			- Vertebrae relation to other vertebrae
 			- You will exit the program

-	- If you selected Vertebrae: Choose a vertebrae through the navigational menu (use up, down, left and right arrow keys).
+	- If you selected Vertebrae: Choose vertebrae through the navigational menu (use up, down, left and right arrow keys).
 Make your selection by pressing ENTER!
 After that you'll get the following data:

 			- Vertebrae frequency and location in the Central Nervous System
 			- Vertebrae relation to other vertebrae in the spine
 			- Choice to see an animation or not.
-If yes you'll see a cool animation, if no is selected, you will exit the program
+If yes, you'll see a cool animation, if no is selected, you will exit the program

 If at any point during the use of the application you input data that you aren't supposed to, we'll know... and you'll know too!